surfactants/sylph/docs/menu/elements/elements.md

 ## Public functions:
 Most functions are virtual.
 #### bool update(const sf::Vector2i& mouse_pos)
 A pure virtual function.
+The typical implementation is as follows:
-Implementation for this should return if the element contains the mouse pos.
+- check and store if the element contains the mouse pos
+- switch (state), update from contains
+- return contains
 --
 #### virtual void clickLeft()
 Left mouse press.
 Pure.